Santa Rita Jail: Bomb range

 The Alameda County Sheriff's Office bomb range is located behind the Santa Rita Jail.

-It has come into the public eye by being featured in many episodes of MythBusters, and named as their #1 favorite location in their Top 12 Favorite Locations special.
-The MythBusters will often use this bomb range to safely and legally test myths regarding explosions, projectiles, and many other myths that cannot be tested otherwise without endangering civilians, made possible by the large, open landmass that gave them plenty of room to set their tests up while giving a large distance to stand away from the blasts.
+It has become public by being featured in many episodes of MythBusters, and named as their favorite location in their "Top 12 Favorite Locations" special.
+The MythBusters often use this bomb range to safely and legally test myths regarding explosions, projectiles, and many other myths that cannot be tested otherwise without endangering civilians, made possible by the large, open landmass that gave them plenty of room to set their tests up, while giving a large distance to stand away from the blasts.
 In the special episode, Adam Savage praised the flexibility of the bomb range by rhetorically asking "What can't you do there?!"

 On December 6, 2011, while conducting an experiment on the effectiveness of various projectiles when fired out of a cannon, a MythBusters television crew sent a cannonball through the side of a house and into a minivan in a nearby Dublin neighborhood.
 The projectile had missed its intended target and instead soared 700 yd, striking a house and leaving a 10 in hole, before striking the roof of another house and smashing through a window of a parked minivan.